jobrs/python-monascaclient/README.rst

     <subcommand>
       alarm-definition-create  Create an alarm definition.
       alarm-definition-delete  Delete the alarm definition.
-      alarm-definition-list    List alarm definitions for this tenant. alarm-definition-patch   Patch the alarm definition.
+      alarm-definition-export  Export multiple alarm definitions to stdout or file (JSON) alarm-definition-import  Import multiple alarm definitions from stdin or file (JSON) alarm-definition-list    List alarm definitions for this tenant. alarm-definition-patch   Patch the alarm definition.
       alarm-definition-show    Describe the alarm definition.